High-voltage direct current: Converter transformers

-At the AC side of each converter, a bank of transformers, often three physically separated single-phase transformers, isolate the station from the AC supply, to provide a local earth, and to ensure the correct eventual DC voltage.
-The output of these transformers is then connected to the converter.
+At the AC side of each converter, transformers—often a bank of three single-phase transformers—isolate the station from the AC supply to provide a local earth and to achieve the correct DC voltage.

-Converter transformers for LCC HVDC schemes are quite specialized because of the high levels of harmonic currents which flow through them, and because the secondary winding insulation experiences a permanent DC voltage, which affects the design of the insulating structure (valve side requires more solid insulation) inside the tank.
-In LCC systems, the transformers also need to provide the 30° phase shift needed for harmonic cancellation.
+Converter transformers for LCC HVDC schemes are quite specialized because of the high levels of harmonic currents that flow through them, and because the secondary winding insulation experiences a permanent DC voltage, which affects the design of the insulating structure inside the tank.
+In LCC systems, the transformers also need to provide the 30° phase shift required for harmonic cancellation.

 Converter transformers for VSC HVDC systems are usually simpler and more conventional in design than those for LCC HVDC systems.